gokcehan/lf/doc.md

 Instead of pausing the UI, piping shell commands connect stdin, stdout, and stderr of the command to the statline at the bottom of the UI.
 This can be useful for programs following the Unix philosophy to give no output in the success case, and brief error messages or prompts in other cases.

-For example, following rename command prompts for overwrite in the statline if there is an existing file with the given name:
+For example, the following rename command prompts for overwrite in the statline if there is an existing file with the given name:

 	cmd rename %mv -i $f $1

-You can also output error messages in the command and it will show up in the statline.
+You can also output error messages in the command and they will show up in the statline.
 For example, an alternative rename command may look like this:

 	cmd rename %[ -e $1 ] && printf "file exists" || mv $f $1